thriveweb/deking-new/content/services/diy-kitset-decks.md

   for drinks.

-  But who usually has time to build a deck?
+  But who usually has time to build a deck or patio roof?

-  That's why at DeKIng Decks we usually build decks for our clients.
-But times have changed and while we are still building decks there are many people considering building their own.
+  That's why at DeKing Decks we usually build decks and roofs for our clients.
+  But times have changed.
+While we are still building decks and roofs there are also many people deciding to build their own.

   ## DIY Deck and Patio Roof Kit Options